How is Zeffy free?

 Many for-profit companies have a corporate giving program as part of their corporate social responsibility.

 These programs usually involve volunteer programs and employee matching gifts.
-The former is when they financially support a nonprofit where their employees volunteer for certain hours.
-The latter is when they double their employee donations to charity.
+The former involves financially supporting a nonprofit, where employees volunteer for certain hours.
+The latter involves doubled employee donations to charity.

 Benefits of Corporate Sponsorships